 In December 2015, legislation requiring some taxpayers to renew their Individual Taxpayer Identification Numbers (ITINs) was enacted.
 The new law mainly impacts taxpayers who obtained ITINs before Jan.
 1, 2013, and ITIN holders who haven’t been filing tax returns.
-While the change is technically in effect now, the IRS has not yet implemented a renewal process.

 The new rules will surprise most ITIN holders.
 Their ITINs will now have an expiration date.
 If ITIN holders don’t renew their ITINs on schedule, the issue could snowball, delaying their refunds and preventing them from claiming certain credits until their ITINs are renewed.

 The IRS issues ITINs only to individuals who aren’t eligible to obtain Social Security Numbers (SSNs), but who need to file a U.S. tax return or pay U.S. taxes.

 For example, the IRS issues ITINs to the spouses and children of individuals in the U.S. on temporary work visas.
 When the IRS originally issued ITINs, they had no expiration date (like SSNs).

 Under Notice 2016-48, ITINs issued before 2013 will expire on a staggered schedule based on the middle digits of the ITIN.
 ITINs are nine-digit numbers, formatted like SSNs, that begin with 9.

 |9XX-70-XXXX||June 21, 2017|

 |9XX-78-XXXX||Oct.
 1, 2016|